james-millner/james-millner/README.md

 <h1 align="center">Hi 👋, I'm James Millner</h1>
 <h3 align="center">A motivated Software Engineer based in Huddersfield, United Kingdom</h3>

-- 🔭 I’m currently working at [10x Banking](https://www.10xbanking.com/)
+- 🔭 I’m currently between roles!
+More on that soon!

 - 🌱 I’m currently tinkering with some fitness based data.
 More coming soon!